I love making ribs. And these Smoked Baby Back Ribs are not only the delicious, but they are also super easy to make!

 It's amazing how for such a simple recipe, these ribs are packed full of flavor!
 Over 4 hours in the smoker leaves them so juicy the meat is literally falling off the bone!

 I recommend a nice Sweet Rub for this Rib Recipe.
-If you don't have any on-hand, you can always use my Chili Dry Rub for Ribs.
+If you don’t have any on hand, you can always use my Chili Dry Rub for Ribs.

-While you can apply the dry rub right before smoking, we recommend applying the Dry Rub on the ribs and then let it sit for an hour in the refrigerator.
+While you can apply the dry rub right before smoking, we recommend applying the Dry Rub on the ribs and then letting it sit for an hour in the refrigerator.
 This will allow for a deeper flavor penetration.

 If you've ever wondered what part of the pig Ribs comes from check out the picture below.
 Surprised?

-💭 Baby Back vs St. Louis Style
+Baby Back vs St. Louis Style

 Baby back ribs are probably what you most often see in grocery stores.
 They typically have less meat between the bones, but more on top.
 St. Louis Style on the other hand has more meat between the bones and are fattier than baby backs.

-📋 Gather your Ingredients
+Gather your Ingredients

 You will need the following ingredients to make this Smoked Baby Back Ribs recipe (see recipe card for quantities): Rack of Baby Back Ribs and Dry Rub for Ribs.

-🥣 How do I make Smoked Baby Back Ribs
+How to Make Smoked Baby Back Ribs

-Place the ribs, meat side up, on the grates of the grill and close the lid.
-Smoke for about 4 ½ hours.
+- Place the ribs, meat side up, on the grates of the grill and close the lid.
+Smoke for about 4 1/2 hours.

 Easy Smoked Baby Back Ribs